26th Man Rule

 - If a player is recalled as the "26th man" and is optioned back to the minors the next day, the "10-day rule" clock (prohibiting a player from being recalled until he has spent at least ten days on Optional Assignment, unless he is replacing a player who is placed on the DL or other MLB inactive list) does not start over again.
 However many days toward ten that the player spent on Optional Assignment prior to being recalled as the "26th man" counts.

 - A player recalled as a "26th man" accrues one day of MLB Service Time.

-The rule is sometimes refered to as the taxi squad, although that term has a wider meaning.
+The rule is sometimes referred to as the taxi squad, although that term has a wider meaning.

 In 2020 a new 26th man rule was introduced, allowing teams to carry one additional (26th) player on their roster during the period from Opening Day to September 1st, with the explicit proviso that this be a position player.
 This was combined with limits on the number of pitchers that can be so designated on the roster, all in order to limit the proliferation of relief pitchers on the playing roster, to the point that certain teams - especially in the American League - would play games with only two or three available substitutes, including the back-up catcher.
 This was considered negative as it severely limited in-game strategy, and was likely to lead to problems in cases of extra innings, injuries or player ejections, to the detriment of fans.